democraz20/taskmd/README.md

 * add - adds a task
 * del - delete a task
 * tog - toggle a task
-* write - writes list to current terminal
+* read - reads the file and write to the current terminal

 # Version
 1.1.0